aishwarya-15sn/documind/README.md

-# 📄 DocuMind – Enterprise AI Document Intelligence Platform
+# 📄 DocuMind – AI Document Intelligence Platform

 An AI-powered document intelligence application that enables users to upload one or more PDF documents, generate concise summaries, and ask questions using Retrieval-Augmented Generation (RAG).